 Are you a young person in New Hampshire aged 18 – 40 who wants to make the Granite State — or your corner of it — a better place?

-Attendees hear from, and engage with, other compelling young people who have made a difference in their communities or the Granite State.
-They meet others who share their interests, connect with individuals and organizations with whom they might partner to help create the change they want to see, and gain access to information and other resources that help them along the way.
+Attendees heard from, and engaged with, other compelling young people who have made a difference in their communities or the Granite State.
+They met others who share their interests, connect with individuals and organizations with whom they might partner to help create the change they want to see, and gained access to information and other resources that may help them along the way.

 2019 Attendee Take-Aways

 NH Next attendees left inspired, connected, educated, and ready for action.
 Check out what the 2019 attendees had to say when describing their experience via the word cloud.

 I often attend events like this and sometimes I leave thinking that I could have spent my time better but not this event!
 It over delivered and I can’t wait to see what you do next!”

 …I learned that I have power and influence in my community, and can make a difference.”

 As someone who attends a lot of conferences and is often the youngest person in the room, it was remarkable to see the sheer number of dedicated, bright, and amazing young people we have working across the state!
 I hope to see some of those people at future conferences that aren’t necessarily targeted toward young people.
 It shows what an important role SWP has as a connector between industry and young energy.”